Moduli space of $J$-holomorphic subvarieties: Introduction

 \begin{theorem} Let $M$ be an irrational ruled surface of base genus $h\ge 1$.
 Then for any tamed $J$ on $M$, \begin{enumerate} \item there is a unique subvariety in the positive fiber class $T$ passing through a given point; \item the moduli space $\mathcal M_T$ is homeomorphic to $\Sigma_h$, and there are finitely many reducible varieties; \item every irreducible rational curve is an irreducible component of a subvariety in class $T$. \end{enumerate} \end{theorem}

-Theorem \ref{intro1} and Theorem \ref{intro2}(1-2) hold for generic tamed $J$ for general ruled surfaces regardless they are rational or not.
+Theorem \ref{intro1} and Theorem \ref{intro2}(1-2) hold for generic tamed $J$ on general ruled surfaces regardless they are rational or not.
 But they hold for arbitrary tamed $J$ only in irrational case.
-It is likely the following version of Theorem \ref{intro2}(3) is true for general rational surfaces as well: every irreducible negative rational curve is an irreducible component of a subvariety in a sphere class of square $0$.
+It is likely the following version of Theorem \ref{intro2}(3) is true for general rational surfaces as well: every irreducible negative rational curve is an irreducible component of a subvariety in a sphere class of nonnegative self-intersection.

 In algebraic geometry, Theorem \ref{intro2} could be explained by the linear systems.
 Recall the long exact sequence